Zhu Guanghu: Management career

 In 2005, under Zhu's coach, the China national football team won the East Asian Cup, recording two draws (against South Korea and Japan) and one win (against North Korea).
 The title, though having not much significance, was the first official championship won by the China national football team.

 Zhu has been criticized for his style of play, which tends to be over-defensive, according to some.
 Many fans of the national team have called for his resignation due to the team's decline in the FIFA World Rankings and several poor performances.
-On March 18, 2007, fans attacked his car while he was leaving a CSL match, which he had watched.
+On 18 March 2007, fans attacked his car while he was leaving a CSL match, which he had watched.
 They verbally insulted him, and the referee of that match who was with him was physically assaulted.

-In 2007 AFC Asian Cup, just needing a draw in the last match, the Chinese side conceded three goals from free-kicks in the closing stage of the game against Uzbekistan.
+In the 2007 AFC Asian Cup, just needing a draw in the last match, the Chinese side conceded three goals from free-kicks in the closing stage of the game against Uzbekistan.
 The first time not to qualify for the second round in 27 years, Zhu is strongly criticized for his tactics and submitted his resignation shortly after.

 On 5 August, it was confirmed that after a three-month negotiation, Zhu was expected take the position of manager at Shenzhen Asia Travel again that weekend before the match against Guangzhou GPC.
-But on 31 August 2009, he signed a three-year-contract with Shaanxi Chanba, succeeding newly resigned Cheng Yaodong.
+But on 31 August 2009, he signed a three-year contract with Shaanxi Chanba, succeeding newly resigned Cheng Yaodong.